 Degree Advancement Program Agreement with MTSU

 MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Fire Science Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.

 MTSU provides a wealth of information about Degree Advancement Program on their website; including an information sheet about Fire Science Technology.

-History of Fire Science
+History of Fire Service

 In 1873, Captain Eyre Massey Shaw, the first and most famous chief officer of the London Fire Brigade, wrote this after visiting several fire departments in the United States:

 When I was in America it struck me forcibly that although most of the chiefs were intelligent and zealous in their work, not one that I met even made the pretension to the kind of professional knowledge, which I consider so essential.
 Indeed one went so far as to say that the only way to learn the business of a fireman was to go to fires . . . a statement about as monstrous and as contrary to reason as if he said that the only way to become a surgeon would be to commence cutting off limbs, without any knowledge of anatomy or of the implements required.

 There is no such short cut to proficiency in any profession, and the day will come when your fellow countrymen will be obliged to open their eyes to the fact that if a man learns the business of a fireman only by attending fires, he must of necessity learn it badly, and that even what he does pick up and may seem to know, he will know imperfectly, and be incapable of imparting to others.